krlawrence/graph/sample-data/README.md

 It is also possible to turn the CSV files into batches of Gremlin `addV` and `addE` commands using the [csv-gremlin tool](https://github.com/awslabs/amazon-neptune-tools/blob/master/csv-gremlin/README.md).
 This provides yet another way that the `air-routes` data set can be loaded into a TinkerPop compatible graph store.

-To allow for some interesting comparisons in diferent ways of modeling the data, this folder also contains sub-folders containing RDF and SQL versions of the `air-routes` dataset.
+To allow for some interesting comparisons in different ways of modeling the data, this folder also contains sub-folders containing RDF and SQL versions of the `air-routes` dataset.
 The RDF data was created using the Ruby script that can be found in the `sample-data/RDF` folder.
 You may also be interested in the [AWS CSV2RDF](https://github.com/aws/amazon-neptune-csv-to-rdf-converter) tool which can turn CSV files into NQuad format RDF files.

 Please check back periodically to find any additional updates.